-When potential patients first contact us about having their varicose veins treated, one of their initial questions is “What are my options, and which is the best?”.
+When potential patients first contact us about having their varicose veins treated, one of their initial questions is “Which is the best varicose veins treatment option?”.
 In this article, we provide a quick overview of the current approved non-surgical procedures and how to approach choosing the right treatment for you.

 What are non-surgical treatments for varicose veins?